fabiobeoni/adapt-authoring-standalone/README.md

-# Standalone Application to run AdaptLearning Authoring Tool.
+# Standalone Launcher for AdaptLearning Authoring Tool.

 <p><b>Are you an instructional designer or courseware-developer who wants to try/work with AdaptLearning Authoring tool, but you find too difficult to install and run the tool?
 Try this application!</b></p>